Pancreatic cancer: Neuroendocrine

 The small minority of tumors that arise elsewhere in the pancreas are mainly pancreatic neuroendocrine tumors (PanNETs).
 Neuroendocrine tumors (NETs) are a diverse group of benign or malignant tumors that arise from the body's neuroendocrine cells, which are responsible for integrating the nervous and endocrine systems.
 NETs can start in most organs of the body, including the pancreas, where the various malignant types are all considered to be rare.
 PanNETs are grouped into 'functioning' and 'nonfunctioning' types, depending on the degree to which they produce hormones.

 The functioning types secrete hormones such as insulin, gastrin, and glucagon into the bloodstream, often in large quantities, giving rise to serious symptoms such as low blood sugar, but also favoring relatively early detection.
 The most common functioning PanNETs are insulinomas and gastrinomas, named after the hormones they secrete.
 The nonfunctioning types do not secrete hormones in a sufficient quantity to give rise to overt clinical symptoms, so nonfunctioning PanNETs are often diagnosed only after the cancer has spread to other parts of the body.

 As with other neuroendocrine tumors, the history of the terminology and classification of PanNETs is complex.
 PanNETs are sometimes called "islet cell cancers", though they are now known to not actually arise from islet cells as previously thought.

 Signs and symptoms

 Jaundice can be a symptom, due to biliary obstruction from a pancreatic tumor.

-Since pancreatic cancer usually does not cause recognizable symptoms in its early stages, the disease is typically not diagnosed until it has spread beyond the pancreas itself.
-This is one of the main reasons for the generally poor survival rates.
-Exceptions to this are the functioning PanNETs, where over-production of various active hormones can give rise to symptoms (which depend on the type of hormone).

-Common presenting symptoms of pancreatic adenocarcinoma include: